isel-leic-pdm/2425i/LEIC5XD/outline.md

 ### Practical Class
 * Goal: Create a simple UI with Jetpack Compose
 * Challenge: Implement the CrowdTally application, used for counting the attendance in a venue with limited capacity.
-The application is comprosed of a screen with the current count and buttons to decrease and increase that count.
+The application is comprised of a screen with the current count and buttons to decrease and increase that count.
 * Challenge solution: CrowdTally live coding session video _(coming soon)_

 ### Bonus Content